-2.2 Evaluate the possibility in initiating an in-depth assessment focusing on the South Atlantic and Antarctic Peninsula
+2.2 Evaluate the possibility in initiating an in-depth assessment focusing on South Atlantic and Antarctic Peninsula

-During SC/66a, the sub-committee collated a list of potentially helpful data that could be used to initiate an indepth assessment of minke whales in the South Atlantic and Antarctic Peninsula and concluded that, in principle, a statistical catch-at-age-type analysis could be undertaken, if it became a priority.
-After reviewing this list of data, the currently availability information on stock structure within the focus area and the current work load, the sub-committee concluded that at this time, it was not a priority to start an indepth assessment of Antarctic minke whales in this region.
-However, it was noted that additional data are available for this region.
-Herr and Kelly indicated they will collate these and present them next year, with the idea of keeping the list of data up-to-date so that it will be easier to conduct a future assessment.
+During SC/66a, the sub-committee collated a list of potentially helpful data that could be used to initiate an in-depth assessment of minke whales in the South Atlantic and Antarctic Peninsula those regions and concluded that, in principle, a statistical catch-at-age-type analysis could be undertaken, if it became a priority.
+After reviewing this list of data, the currently availability information of stock structure within the focus area and the current work load, the sub-committee concluded that at this time, it was not a priority to start an in-depth assessment of Antarctic minke whales in this region.
+However, it was noted that additional data are available for this regions, so Herr and Kelly indicated they will collate these and present them next year, with the idea of keeping the list up-to-date so that it will be easier to conduct a future assessment.